-- The Permittee has addressed the applicability and compliance of 40 CFR 52.21, PSD and 35 IAC Part 203, Major Stationary Sources Construction and Modification (MSSCAM).
-The limits established by this permit are intended to ensure that the project addressed in this construction permit does not constitute a major modification of the refinery pursuant to these rules for $NO_x$ , PM, $PM{10}$ , $PM{2.5}$ , and $SO_2$ emissions (See also Attachments 1a, 1b and 2). - i.
+- a.
+The Permittee has addressed the applicability and compliance of 40 CFR 52.21, PSD and 35 IAC Part 203, Major Stationary Sources Construction and Modification (MSSCAM).
+The limits established by this permit are intended to ensure that the project addressed in this construction permit does not constitute a major modification of the refinery pursuant to these rules for NO_x , PM, PM{10} , $PM{2.5}$, and SO_2 emissions (See also Attachments 1a, 1b and 2). - i.
 This permit is issued based upon an increase in VOM emissions from storage of additional materials, including crude oil and product as a consequence of the CORE Project of at most 96.8 tons/year.

-3.4 Source-Wide Production and Emission Limitations
+3.4 General Operational and Emission Limits